heremaps/xyz-documentation/docs/ui/index.md

-The easiest way to get data from an HERE XYZ Hub Space onto a map is by using our XYZ Maps JavaScript component in your web pages.
+The easiest way to get data from an HERE Data Hub Space onto a map is by using our Data Hub Maps JavaScript component in your web pages.

 ## Maps Playground